bengotow/electron-RxDB/manual/database.md

 ## Saving and Updating Models

-The {DatabaseStore} exposes two methods for creating and updating models: `persistModel` and `persistModels`.
-When you call `persistModel`, queries are automatically executed to update the object in the cache and the {DatabaseStore} triggers, broadcasting an update to the rest of the application so that views dependent on these kind of models can refresh.
+The {RxDatabase} exposes two methods for creating and updating models: `persistModel` and `persistModels`.
+When you call `persistModel`, queries are automatically executed to update the object in the cache and the {RxDatabase} triggers, broadcasting an update to the rest of the application so that views dependent on these kind of models can refresh.

 When possible, you should accumulate the objects you want to save and call `persistModels`.
-The {DatabaseStore} will generate batch insert statements, and a single notification will be broadcast throughout the application.
+The {RxDatabase} will generate batch insert statements, and a single notification will be broadcast throughout the application.
 Since saving objects can result in objects being re-fetched by many stores and components, you should be mindful of database insertions.

 ## Saving Drafts